Nicky Fadley

 Deputy Director, Certified Peer Recovery Specialist

-Ragan is a Certified Peer Recovery Specialist and Registered Peer Recovery Specialist and serves as Deputy Director at Strength In Peers.
+Ragan is a Certified Peer Recovery Specialist and serves as Deputy Director at Strength In Peers.
 Ragan joined the team in 2017 and has provided peer support through all of the organization’s programs.
 She is a certified Supervisor of Peer Recovery Specialist and utilizes various recovery models and methods including 12-step recovery, Wellness Recovery Action Plan (WRAP), Intentional Peer Support (IPS), and Motivational Interviewing.
 She is a qualified ACEs (Adverse Childhood Experiences) Interface trainer and a Certified Personal Medicine Coach.
 Ragan also serves as a Crisis Intervention Team (CIT) Instructor and trains CPRSs throughout the Commonwealth in the Department of Behavioral Health and Developmental Services Office of Recovery Service’s Crisis Service Training for Peer Recovery Specialist.
 In addition to her work as a Peer Support Specialist, Ragan holds a Master’s degree in Fine Arts from CalArts and a B.F.A. from the University of Tennessee, Knoxville.
 Prior to working at Strength In Peers Ragan served as Chief Curator and Director of Education at the Museum of Contemporary Art, Virginia Beach.
 Ragan has been in recovery since May 28, 2008.
 In her spare time, Ragan enjoys hanging out with her family and pets, creating art, going for nature walks, and volunteering.

 What recovery means to Ragan: